SpaceyaTech/mastori-frontend/README.md

 # Space Ya Tech Blog Frontend

 This repository contains the frontend code for the Space Ya Tech blog application.
-The blog frontend is built using React and communicates with the backend API to display and manage blog content.
+The blog frontend is built using React and Vite, and communicates with the backend API to display and manage blog content.

 ## Getting Started